In This Article

 How Moles Are Removed In-Office

 From personal experience, I can tell you that mole removal isn't exactly a pleasant experience, but it's (by far) worth it to know that you're ridding yourself of any potentially cancerous lesions.
+Here is how it happens in my experience:

-However, if the mole is atypical (as in, it meets one or more of the ABCDE's or appears to be a pre-melanoma or melanoma), the mole will be removed in its entirety using a 15 blade, rather than lightened with a cosmetic laser.
+If the mole is atypical (as in, it meets one or more of the ABCDE's or appears to be a pre-melanoma or melanoma), the mole will be removed in its entirety using a 15 blade, rather than lightened with a cosmetic laser.
 Your dermatologist will start by injecting the area with lidocaine (a numbing agent), and this is where the pain comes into play.
 I find the injection to be the worst part of the process—it feels like a very tight pinch and can leave a bruise, but it's no worse than getting a piercing.
 Following the lidocaine injection, you won't feel a thing (although it's still unpleasant to know that a chunk of skin is being flanked away).
 Do your best to relax, think about something positive, and rest assured in the fact that you're taking care of something potentially life-threatening.
 Your dermatologist will stitch you up, typically with two layers of stitches that you'll have to come back to have removed.
 Following the removal, the lesion is typically sent to pathology to confirm if there is a presence of skin cancer.

-Dr. Markowitz adds that in some cases, with smaller lesions, a dermablade can be used for removal, eliminating the need for stitches.
+Markowitz adds that in some cases, with smaller lesions, a dermablade can be used for removal, eliminating the need for stitches.
 "If I'm removing a very small pre-melanoma, I may use a dermablade to cut the spot without needing stitches and send to tissue pathology to see if I do in fact need to cut more and put in stitches."
 Out of the 20+ atypical moles I've personally had removed, five of them have qualified to be removed with a dermablade, rather than the larger 15 blade.
 But everyone is different.

 What's Aftercare Like?

-Each case varies, so you should follow the exact instructions given to you by your physician, but here's roughly what you can expect: "Aftercare for melanoma or pre-melanoma removal is best used with an ointment like antibiotic mupirocin, Vaseline, or Aquaphor, followed by a bandaid until everything is healed and the stitches have been removed," says Dr. Markowitz.
-Dr. Viera adds that in the first 24 hours, you should keep the wound dry and not remove the bandage that was applied at the time of removal.
-Once your stitches have been removed, Dr. Viera recommends using La Roche-Posay Cicaplast Baume B5 ($15) to help the healing process and prevent scarring.
+Each case varies, so you should follow the exact instructions given to you by your physician, but here's roughly what you can expect: "Aftercare for melanoma or pre-melanoma removal is best used with an ointment like antibiotic mupirocin, Vaseline, or Aquaphor, followed by a bandaid until everything is healed and the stitches have been removed," says Markowitz.
+Viera adds that in the first 24 hours, you should keep the wound dry and not remove the bandage that was applied at the time of removal.
+Once your stitches have been removed, Viera recommends using La Roche-Posay Cicaplast Baume B5 ($16) to help the healing process and prevent scarring.
 "This product has such a rich texture thanks to ingredients like glycerin, panthenol, shea butter, and thermal spring water, which has amazing healing and anti-inflammatory properties."

 Does Mole-Removal Leave a Scar?

 Unfortunately, yes, your skin will form a tiny scar where the mole once was.
-"Anytime the skin is cut, there remains a scar," says Dr. Markowitz.
+"Anytime the skin is cut, there remains a scar," says Markowitz.
 "Backs and legs are the least forgiving, but it also depends on the patient’s skin type and age.
 Darker skin types don't heal as well, forming either keloids (thick scars) or dermatofibromas (circular scars)."
 She adds that even if you're under 30, the scarring process doesn't discriminate.
 "Younger skin has less laxity and therefore does not heal well after cutting," she says.
 "This is why I use non-invasive imaging beginning with my dermatoscope, tape kits, a confocal microscope, and short term mole monitoring to avoid cutting any moles since moles are not cancer, but are often confused with cancer and unnecessarily cut thousands of times a day in the US."
 I have extremely fair skin and I've formed a very tiny scar under each mole I've had removed, but each time it fades to be practically undetectable within about six months.

 How to Prevent Moles From Forming in the First Place

 Remember that genetics and sun exposure are key in the formation of moles.
 Birthmark-type moles (as in, moles that you're born with), can't be prevented.
-However, you can significantly reduce the development of moles or melanoma by adopting proper sun protection.
+However, you can significantly reduce the development of melanoma by adopting proper sun protection.
 Wear an SPF of at least 30 daily, and remember to reapply every two hours (or immediately after sweating or swimming).
 Avoid the sun as much as possible, especially on high UV index days.
 When enjoying a sunny day, cover yourself with protective clothing, try to stay in the shade, and avoid peak sun hours.